SehmusYakut/travel-assistance/README.md

 - **Deploy previews:** Automatic preview for each pull request
 - **Branch deploys:** Deploy for other branches (can be enabled in settings)

-**Security Warning:** Never share your API key in a public repository!
+> 🔐 **Security Note:** Ensure your API keys are properly configured in Netlify's environment variables

 ## Google Maps API Pricing